-Joe Meek (1929-67)…Recording engineer and record producer Brilliant chap!
+Joe Meek (1929-67) Recording engineer and record producer.
+Brilliant chap!

 As a youngster, Joe realised his love for electronics, taking over his father’s shed, modifying radio sets and making all sorts of electronic gear.
 After finishing National Service as a radar engineer, he worked for the Electricity Board in the Midlands.
 He had become very interested in music production and recording and managed to acquire a secondhand record disc cutting machine.

 Joe left the Electric Board and joined a radio production company, making material for independent record labels and radio stations such as Luxemburg.
-He gained much admiration following his work on the recordings of the Ivy Benson’s all-girl dance band and Jazz Trumpeter Humphrey Littleton.
+He gained much admiration following his work on the recordings of the Ivy Benson’s all-girl Dance Band and Jazz Trumpeter Humphrey Littleton.
 Joe understood the importance of “engineering” the recordings.
-Remember, in the late ‘50s all we had were AM, Medium wave wireless sets and 78 rpm records.
+Remember, in the late ‘50s for most of us, all we had were AM, Medium wave wireless sets and 78 rpm records.
 These had very limited frequency and dynamic ranges.
-So, to make the most of that, Meek compressed, topped-tailed the recordings, so that they sounded as good a possible.
-Humphrey Littleton recalled that on a recording of ‘Band Penny Blues’, Meek had compressed and uplifted the piano to give a big thumping presence.
+So, to make the most of that, Meek compressed, topped-tailed the recordings, so that they sounded as good as possible when played on little record players and budget radios.
+Humphrey Littleton recalled that on a recording of ‘Bad Penny Blues’, Meek had compressed and uplifted the piano to give a big thumping presence.
 Littleton went mad, as recording was released without his hearing it first.
 He thought it didn’t sound original.
-However, it was a smash hit!
+However, it was a smash hit Well, got in the Top 20!

 It is very sad thinking about someone who paved the way for modern recording techniques ended up like this.
 He was an early experimenter with compression, reverb, direct connection of instruments into recording desks, multi-tracking and so on.
 Phil Spector, well known for his “Wall-Of-Sound” image, said that he owed much of this to Meek’s own inventiveness.
 I could go on and on, but not enough pages.